iai-callgrind/iai-callgrind/docs/src/cli_and_env/basics.md

           This argument matches the tool case-insensitive.
 Note that using cachegrind with this option to benchmark library functions needs adjustments to the benchmarking functions with client-requests to measure the counts correctly.
-If you want to switch permanently to cachegrind, it is usually better to activate the `cachegrind` feature of iai-callgrind in your Cargo.toml.
-However, setting a tool with this option overrides cachegrind set with the iai-callgrind feature.
+If you want to switch permanently to cachegrind, it is usually better to activate the `cachegrind` feature of gungraun in your Cargo.toml.
+However, setting a tool with this option overrides cachegrind set with the gungraun feature.
 See the guide for all details.

           [env: IAI_CALLGRIND_DEFAULT_TOOL=]